sbryngelson/group-docs/group-syllabus/figures.md

 See [here](../templates/paper/figures) for examples.

+### This seems like a lot of work.
+Why am I doing this?

+From the formatting document:
+> For better or worse, the quality of your figures correlates with the perceived quality of your work.
+Just like the grammatical correctness of your writing, one might wonder if someone is sufficiently careful with their scientific work if they aren't very careful with their figures and presentation.

+Further, using the packages below allows one to easily edit your figures on the fly, reproduce them, and edit them for another document.
+This is particularly important, as you will find that many of your figures are surprisingly similar.
+I often also request small changes to figures to make them nicer.
+You might become quite frustrated if you have to re-do everything in Python + matplotlib, including re-running analysis, exporting the file, reuploading it, etc.
+With the method we use in the group, you pay the price __once__ to learn how to make very nice figures with TikZ/pgfplots, then reap the benefits until you decide to stop publishing your work (perhaps retirement).

 ### What tool to use to make figures?

+Use TikZ and PGFplots.
-TikZ and PGFplots are TeX packages that provide a natural way to achieve this consistency.
+These are TeX packages that provide a natural way to achieve consistency.
 There is a steep learning curve, though the trade-off is worth it compared to their competitors.
 The TeX stack exchange website regularly answers questions about these packages.
 A web search of almost any basic TikZ/PGF question will quickly flag an answer.
 I can provide example `.tex` files for many things (like [here](../templates/paper/figures)), and you can gather examples from your colleagues as well as online (like [here](https://github.com/comp-physics/tikz-examples) and [here](https://github.com/comp-physics/TikZ-examples-2)).

+Some other nice features:
-**Rule 1:** Use a tool and workflow that allows you to remake a figure very quickly (e.g., change a line of text in a program and recompile)
+* Allows you to remake a figure very quickly (e.g., change a line of text in a program and recompile)

-**Rule 2:** Use a tool that allows you to use LaTeX fonts for text and equations.
+* Natural use of LaTeX fonts for text and equations

 ### Standalone compilation

 Compile all your figures as standalone PDF documents.
-This is handy for not just your paper, but also for using them in presentations and other mediums.
+This is handy for your paper and for using them in presentations and other media.
 With TikZ, this is quite easy, [here](../templates/paper/figures/slices.tex) is an example.
 Here is a template of sorts:
 ```tex